Alaska Aces (PBA): 1989–1992: Arrival of coach Tim Cone and Jolas with their 1st title

-The year 1989 was an exciting year for Alaska as the team drafted the high-leaping Paul Alvarez and the backcourt tandem of Ric-Ric Marata and Elmer Cabahug.
-Veteran center Abet Guidaben, who has been disgruntled in the last three months of the 1988 season following a bitter trade with Ramon Fernandez that sent him to Purefoods Hotdogs, has joined the "Bruise Brothers" to form a force inside the paint.
-Alaska was able to hire Sean Chambers, who played with the American selection in two previous PBA/IBA series, as their import to replaced their first choice Carl Lott in the 1989 Open Conference.
+In the year 1989 the team drafted Paul Alvarez and the backcourt tandem of Ric-Ric Marata and Elmer Cabahug.
+Veteran center Abet Guidaben also joined the team.
+Sean Chambers, who played with the American selection in two previous PBA/IBA series, was hired as their import to replaced their first choice Carl Lott in the 1989 Open Conference.
 Chambers led Alaska to a third-place finish in his first PBA stint.

 American Tim Cone, a member of the PBA's vintage panel, accepted the coaching chores for Alaska Milk on full-time starting the All-Filipino Conference.
 Alaska has long without a coach when Bogs Adornado was sacked after the elimination round of the first conference and team manager Joel Aquino handled the team on interim basis.

 Alaska continues to struggle despite the mixture of veterans and young players in the roster and team owner Wilfred Uytengsu could not hide his disappointment when the Milkmen went winless in the semifinals of the 1990 All-Filipino Conference.
 They got rid of one of their veterans; Abet Guidaben, who was traded to Pepsi for Harmon Codiñera.

 In the third conference of the 1990 PBA season, Alaska finally advances in the finals for the third time in franchise history and their first since the 1987 season.
 Going up against the Purefoods Hotdogs, both teams were gunning for their first championship.
 Alaska had former Boston Celtic Carlos Clark and Sean Chambers as their imports to be pitted against Daren Queenan and Robert Rose of the Hotdogs.
 The Milkmen went up 2–0 in the best-of-five title series and on a threshold of winning their first trophy, but Purefoods came back and win the last three games to capture the 1990 PBA third conference crown.